FinFetChannel/RayTracingMazeCppOlcPge/README.md

 ### Main() and levels

 The main function is responsible for the level management, with a for loop that increases the size of the map at each turn.
 The player can only advance to the next level if its last position is equal to the last exit position.
-The light position is always set to the middle of the level.
+The light position is always set to the middle of the level and the player's position is reset.

 <details>
-  <summary>Imports, map and initialization:</summary>
+  <summary>Main() and levels</summary>

 ```c++
 int main()